jessykate/extitutions.org/bib.md

 title: Readings
 ---

+# Publications
+"Extitutional Theory," Primavera di Filippi and Marc Santolini (2021, forthcoming)

+# Readings
-Key readings in extitutional theory.
+Key readings that have informed extitutional theory.
 This page will be updated from time to time.

 1. "A New Philosophy of Society," DeLanda
 1. "Assemblage Theory," Delanda